ben432rew/prediction_rater/README.md

 ###Future Upgrades:
-installer than sets up crontab for user, so user doesn't have to set up crontab themselves Adding more sites to compare
+installer than sets up crontab for user, so user doesn't have to set up crontab themselves

+Add more sites to compare

+Figure out why daily_run.py takes so long